 To open the list of items of one class, click on the arrow next to the item's image.

-Then click on this item in EElib again and after that click on the document workspace.
+Then click on this item in EElib again, and after that, click on the document workspace.
 Use the Esc key to exit the item arrangement mode.

 To view the properties of an element in the work field, select the corresponding option.
-There you can set the location, view documentation, and information about the element supplier.
+There, you can set the location, view documentation, and information about the element supplier.

 Installing ground and voltage buses in EasyEDA

 Use Wire (hotkey W) on the Wiring Tools tab to create connections between elements.
 With the wiring tool, point to the output pin of the VCC element, a dot will appear on it, click the dot to "take out" the wire.
-Connect it to the power bus and also click on the point that appears.
+Connect it to the power bus, and also click on the point that appears.

 Quick recommendations

 The power and data buses and the ports with similar names are connected.
-When we add the 5V bus again and connect it to some element, in the Simulation Mode and PCB Tracing mode all the output ports of the elements where the 5V comes will be connected to one point.
+When we add the 5V bus again and connect it to some element, in the Simulation Mode and PCB Tracing mode, all the output ports of the elements where the 5V comes from will be connected to one point.
 Example of the schematic and the board:

 The use of buses is convenient if the schematic has a large number of connections (many elements or data buses).
 However, you should not focus on only buses and ports.
-You should not focus on the use of only connections either.
+You should not focus on the use of only connections, either.
 The schematic is easy to read when wiring connections to key pins and using buses to multiple data ports.
 Examples of difficult- and easy-to-read schematics:

-The data and power buses are wired, the wires intersect at many points, it is easy to get tangled up in the connections and make an imperceptible error.
+The data and power buses are wired, the wires intersect at many points, and it is easy to get tangled up in the connections and make an imperceptible error.

-Most connections are made through ports, it is visually difficult to find all connection points of the same ports, you have to double-check them several times.
+Most connections are made through ports.
+It is visually difficult to find all connection points of the same ports; you have to double-check them several times.
 On large schemes, finding all similar ports takes a lot of time.

-Wires and elements rarely overlap, it is easy to trace connections.
+Wires and elements rarely overlap, and it is easy to trace connections.
 With this circuit design, errors are hard to make and easy to find.

 Even with a large number of connections and crossings, it is quite easy to trace the work of the circuit.
 Using bus bars in this example helps get rid of the heap of power connections.
 This makes it easier to understand the circuitry of the device.